Dhruva7102/investors.altyr/waitlist_site/README.md

-# Base44 App

-This app was created automatically by Base44.
-It's a Vite+React app that communicates with the Base44 API.
+# Altyr Waitlist Site

+The official waitlist website for Altyr, a creator platform built with React and Vite.

 ## Running the app